BaselLaserMouse/basic_Ca_Imaging_Analysis/README.md

 # Calcium imaging analysis in MATLAB

-This repository contains material for the calcium imaging analysis tutorial given during the 2016 *Blockkurs*.
+This repository contains material for the calcium imaging analysis tutorial run by the Mrsic-Flogel lab for the ndergraduate *Blockkurs* students.
+The analysis is conducted in MATLAB.

 ## Handout

-Handout has been written with LaTeX.
+The handout has been written with LaTeX.
 Sources are in the `handout` sub-folder.
 To get a .pdf for sources:

-- make sure you have TeX distribution installed on your computer, e.g.
+- Make sure you have TeX distribution installed on your computer, e.g.
   [TeX Live](https://www.tug.org/texlive/),
-- use `latexmk -pdf Ca_Imaging_Analysis.tex` in the command line, in the `handout` folder,
+- Use `latexmk -pdf Ca_Imaging_Analysis.tex` in the command line, in the `handout` folder,
-- get ride of auxiliary file with `latexmk -c`, in the same folder.
+- Get rid of auxiliary file with `latexmk -c`, in the same folder.

 A precompiled version is available at [mouse.vision](http://mouse.vision/Ca_Imaging_Analysis.pdf).